 in the Médoc

 (Bordeaux).
-It was founded in 1754 by the native Irishman Jacques Boyd.
-Later it was divided into two wineries.
-The English wine merchant and painter James Lewis Brown married into the family and bought in 1806 the entire property.
-He called the bigger part Château Cantenac Brown
+It was founded in 1754 by the Irishman Jacques Boyd.
+It was later divided into two wineries.
+The English wine merchant and painter James-Lewis Brown married into the family and bought the entire property in 1806.
+He named the larger part Château Cantenac Brown

-, Brown went bankrupt in 1840, in this context, the property went under the name "Boyd" to a banker.
+, Brown went bankrupt in 1840, and in this connection the property went to a banker under the name "Boyd".
 In 1860 the first smaller one was bought by the wine merchant Armand Lalande and operated under the name Château Boyd-Cantenac.
-After several changes of ownership, it has been owned by the Guillemet family since 1932, who also owns the Château Pouget
+After several changes of ownership, it has been owned by the Guillemet family since 1932, who also owned the Château Pouget

-In 1855, the estate received the third place (Troisième Cru Classé).
+in 1855 the estate received third place (Troisième Cru Classé).
 The vineyards cover 16 hectares and are planted with Cabernet Sauvignon (67%), Merlot (20%), Cabernet Franc (7%) and Petit Verdot (6%).
-The extremely long-lived, decades-storable red wine matures for 12 to 24 months in 75% new oak barrels.
-The second wine is called in tribute to the founder "Jacques Boyd".
+The extremely long-lasting, decades-storable red wine matures in 75% new barriques for 12 to 24 months.
+The second wine is called "Jacques Boyd" in homage to the founder.